agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 If the calling context doesn't need to know _how_ something is achieved, but just that it is, then it doesn't need to take responsilbity for that or concern itself with configuration for this; this aligns well with the Single Responsibility Principle.
 Secondly, it provides extensibility in line with the Open-Closed Principle, which is about keeping code more maintainable.
 Thirdly, it keeps the logic grouped into smaller, more focused elements rather than lengthy, expansive blocks.
-That should make it more legible and thus more maintainable, particularly as it's capturing the _purpose_ of these strategies and not just their implementations.[1]
+That should make it more legible and thus more maintainable, particularly as it's capturing the _purpose_ of these strategies and not just their implementations<a name="ref1" href="#fn1">[1]</a>.

 ## OOPs!
 Go is classless